- Religion and Philosophy»

-The following morning, He was looking forward for the big meeting as He sits on His thrown by the shore.
-He sit there watching as each of the species arrive one by one.
+The following morning, He was looking forward for the big meeting as He sit on His thrown by the shore.
+He's sitting there watching as each of the species arrive one by one.
 He started with His speech when He thought each and everyone was set to hear what He have to say.

 "I am not happy with all the fighting going on.
 I want everyone to reconcile and get along with each species," was His message to all of them.
-"Whether you are living on the ocean, on the river or even on the stream, you should respect each of you."
+"Whether you are living on the ocean, on the river or even on the stream, you should respect one another."

 "Wait.....
 But.....
 I'm bigger than all of them in here," the whale said. " Those small ones should give me a great respect!"

-"Respect wasn't based on size whale," said the God of the Sea.
-"It should be given to everyone, no matter how big or small they are.
+"Respect isn't base on size whale," said the God of the Sea to the whale.
+"It should be given to everyone no matter how big or small they are.
 Instead it is based on ones character whether one is good or bad."

 "So how can you say if one has a good character?
 What are those?" inquired the barracuda fish.